Early repayment charges

 - 1% of the outstanding balance in year two

 What if I want to move home?

-If you move house during the fixed rate term you may transfer the balance and remaining term of the Fixed Rate Mortgage to your next home, without penalty.
+If you move house during the discounted rate term you may transfer the balance and remaining term of your discounted mortgage to your next home, without penalty.
 These requests will be subject to our underwriting criteria and the terms can't be extended to any further borrowing if the product has been withdrawn.

-What happens at the end of my fixed rate deal?
+What happens at the end of my discounted rate deal?

-At the end of the fixed rate term, your mortgage will revert to our Cambridge Variable Mortgage and you’ll pay our Standard Variable Rate for the remainder of the mortgage term.
-From this point you’ll be able to make as many overpayments as you like without incurring any early repayment charges.
-We’ll write to you when your fixed rate comes to an end to provide you with full details of our Cambridge Variable Mortgage.
+At the end of the discounted rate term, your mortgage will revert to our Cambridge Variable Mortgage and you’ll pay our Standard Variable Rate for the remainder of the mortgage term.
+You’ll still be able to make as many overpayments as you like without incurring any early repayment charges.
+We’ll write to you when your discounted rate comes to an end to provide you with details of our Cambridge Variable Mortgage.